obrie/retrokit/README.md

 Also, if you have improvements that will help everyone (e.g. perhaps there are better ways of doing autconfig for controllers), I'll happily review those.

+## FAQ

+* Wouldn't it be easier to just distribute an image?

+This would be illegal.
+I'm not in the business of distributing ROMs illegally, only providing an system that makes it easier for you to legally manage your RetroPie.